nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 inviting reviewers, etc.

 Once the editors have invited reviewers, the paper goes to status "Waiting for reviewing".
-Once they are accepted invitations, the paper goes to status "Under review".
+Once they have accepted invitations, the paper goes to status "Under review".
 With these two last statuses, the paper is waiting for actions from the reviewers (but the editors should make sure that the reviewers react).
 Once all pending reviews are completed, the paper goes back to status "Reviewed" and it